c-txt/c-txt.github.io/page/gleaned/Peters-Keys.md

 Undoubtedly, none of the three accounts above of the pouring out of the Holy Spirit are meant to be used in isolation as a perfect pattern for the church today.
 For if they were, which pattern would be followed?

-In the case of the Jews, the order was water baptism first - with repentance and belief, and then the filling of the Holy Spirit.
+In the case of the Jews, the order was water baptism first -- with repentance and belief -- and then the filling of the Holy Spirit.
 In the case of the Samaritans no repentance is mentioned, first it was belief, then baptism,and later the receiving of the Holy Spirit.
 Lastly, in the case of the gentiles, again no repentance is specifically mentioned, belief and receiving of the Spirit happened at the same time, and only later were these new converts baptized in water.

 Paul later, writing to the Corinthian believers, reminded then that there was only one baptism.